 And it didn't seem right to rip the paper so he carefully slid his finger under the ends and pulled them apart.

-Inside he found a white box and he slowly lifted the lid . . . his eyes started to burn as he lifted out the book inside.
+Inside he found a white box and he slowly lifted the lid . . . his eyes started to burn when he lifted out the book that he found inside.

 It was a signed first edition of the Old Man and the Sea.
 It had been his father's favorite novel.
 And Hotch had inherited his signed first edition copy, but it had been lost in the divorce.